mia-platform/documentation/versioned_docs/version-5.x.x/development_suite/api-console/api-design/templates_conf.md

 title:  Template configuration
 sidebar_label: Add a Service Template
 ---
-The Dev-console is able to generate new services starting from a git project or from an existing docker image.
+The Console is able to generate new services starting from a git project or from an existing docker image.

-To make sure that the Dev-console can create new services starting from a template it is necessary to create the template on Gitlab and to register it in the configuration of the Dev-console.
+To make sure that the Console can create new services starting from a template it is necessary to create the template on Gitlab and to register it in the configuration of the Dev-console.

 The templates must be registered in the CRUD, in the `services` collection, indicating a label that will display the user and the path to the git repository.

 ## Template string replaced by dev console during service creation

-The Dev-console will create a repository in which it will copy the template files replacing all occurrences of the following strings between `%` or the ones starting with `mia_template` and ending with `_placeholder`:
+The Console will create a repository in which it will copy the template files replacing all occurrences of the following strings between `%` or the ones starting with `mia_template` and ending with `_placeholder`:

 * `mia_template_image_name_placeholder` -> name of the nexus image entered by the user
-* `%CUSTOM_PLUGIN_PROJECT_NAME%` -> name (label) of the dev-console project
+* `%CUSTOM_PLUGIN_PROJECT_NAME%` -> name (label) of the Console project
-* `mia_template_project_id_placeholder` -> id of the dev-console project
+* `mia_template_project_id_placeholder` -> id of the Console project
 * `mia_template_service_name_placeholder` -> service name chosen by the user
 * `%CUSTOM_PLUGIN_SERVICE_DESCRIPTION%` -> description of the service chosen by the user
 * `%CUSTOM_PLUGIN_CREATOR_USERNAME%` -> username of the user who created the service